 Veterinarni Medicina details a case of two blue-fronted Amazon parrots that were vomiting.
 They were diagnosed with candidiasis of the crop, a yeast infection caused by the fungus Candida albicans.

-Candida frequently grows within the digestive tract of parrots, leading to sour crop.
+Candida grows within the digestive tract of parrots, leading to a sour crop.
 Oral antifungal medications will be prescribed if a parrot has a yeast infection caused by excess Candida.

 Toxicity or Allergies

-Vomiting may involve a parrot expelling toxins from the body as a defensive measure.
-A parrot may be allergic to a new food or have eaten something toxic.
-Examples of toxic foods include the following:
+Vomiting involves a parrot expelling toxins from the body as a defensive measure.
+It may be allergic to a new food or have eaten something toxic.
+Examples of toxic foods include:

 - Avocado.